Bounce corrections to gravitational lensing, quasinormal spectral stability and gray-body factors of Reissner-Nordstr\"om black holes: Reissner-Nordstr om geometry corrected by bounce parameters

 \section{Reissner-Nordstr\"om geometry corrected by bounce parameters}

 A regularizing procedure has recently been introduced \cite{Franzin:2021vnj} into Reissner-Nordstr\"om black holes, which does not generate \cite{Ayon-Beato:2000mjt,Hayward:2005gi,Frolov:2017rjz} a traditional regular black hole, such as the Bardeen's or Hayward's.
-Instead, it gives either a charged regular black hole or a traversable wormhole called a {\em black-bounce-Reissner-Nordstr\"om} or {\em charged black-bounce},
+This procedure gives rise to a one-parameter modification of the Reissner-Nordst\"om black hole of general relativity, and can be obtained as an exact solution to the Einstein equations sourced by a combination of a minimally coupled phantom scalar field and a nonlinear electrodynamics field.
+The action reads~\cite{Bronnikov:2021uta},